mdsufz/MuDoGeR/Manual_MuDoGeR.md

 mudoger 5.a.5 -A ~/path/to/abundance_table -B ~/path/to/basepairs_total_contigs_per_bin -C ~/path/to/average_number_of_basepairs_per_library ~/path/to/gtdb_taxonomy_table -o ~/path/to/output/folder
 ```
 * The `/path/to/abundance_table` indicates the path to the relative abundance table.
-* The `/path/to/basepairs_total_contigs_per_bin` indicates the path to the table with the basepairs and the total contigs per bin.
+* The `/path/to/basepairs_total_contigs_per_bin` indicates the path to the table with the base pairs and the total contigs per bin.
-* The `/path/to/average_number_of_basepairs_per_library` indicates the path to the table with the average number of basepairs per library.
+* The `/path/to/average_number_of_basepairs_per_library` indicates the path to the table with the average number of base pairs per library.
 * The `/path/to/output/folder` indicates the path to the output folder where the results will be saved.

 The result is the `brats_abs_cov.csv` file.